Phase Plan (P0-P5)¶

 Feb 13 Decision: P1 InstallShield Sprint ABORTED

-Low ROI on .rul recompilation — wasn’t going smoothly
+Low ROI on .rul recompilation

 Total Uninstall payload + auto-config script = complete installer components

-New Path: Proceed directly to WiX using validated components
+New Path: Proceed directly to App Store

 Completed Prerequisites:

-✅ Build environment reproduction (Completed 2026-01-16)
+✅ Build environment reproduction (Completed 2026-01-16) — v3.60 with v11 hotfix captured; deploy-ready packages archived in Git LFS.

 Prerequisites: ✅ Total Uninstall payload validated, ✅ Auto-config script tested